Backblaze/B2_Command_Line_Tool/README.md

 * Most of the code moved to b2sdk repository and package
 * Deprecation warning added for imports of sdk classes from cli package
+* Renaming accountId for authentication to application key Id
+    Note: this means account Id is still backwards compatible, only the terminology has changed.

 ## 1.3.8 (December 6, 2018)